Moonpig/moonpig-technical-assessment/README.md

 ### How to Answer

 Ordinarily we would use GitHub to review pull requests.
-For the purposes of this assessment, please modify [PULLREQUEST.md](PULLREQUEST.md) to add your feedback with reference to the particular file name and line number.
+For the purposes of this assessment, please make a copy of [PULLREQUEST.md](PULLREQUEST.md) and modify it to add your feedback with reference to the particular file name and line number.

+Once completed, please email this file to your Moonpig contact.

 ## Assessment